gorango/flowcraft/README.md

 - **Dynamic Graph Engine**: Define complex, graph-based workflows as simple JSON files.

-- **Fluent & Functional API**: A chainable API on the `Node` class and a collection of functional helpers
+- **Fluent & Functional API**: A chainable API on the `Node` class and a collection of functional helpers.

 ## Installation